Paramathic/patch/README.md

 # PATCH: Learnable Tile-level Hybrid Sparsity for LLMs

-This repository hosts the official implementation and datasets for PATCH (Pruning with a Learnable Tile-level Configuration for Hybrid Sparsity), featured in our ICLR 2026 paper under review.
+This repository hosts the official implementation and datasets for PATCH (Pruning with a Learnable Tile-level Configuration for Hybrid Sparsity), featured in our paper.
 PATCH optimizes large language models (LLMs) by learning a structured mask on frozen weights, assigning tiles as dense (0% sparsity) or 2:4 sparse (50% sparsity) to achieve flexible sparsity ratios up to 50%.
 It narrows the performance gap to dense models and delivers up to 1.37× speedup on LLaMA-2 7B.

 **PATCH: Learnable Tile-level Hybrid Sparsity for LLMs**